-Adelaida Velasco Galdós (Guayaquil, 1894 – December 26, 1967) was an Ecuadorian writer, feminist and humanist.
-She is recognized for her works focused on Catholic Christian feminism.
-In 1932, together with the writer Rosa Borja de Icaza, Velasco founded the Legion of Popular Education.
-In 1936, she began representing Ecuador in the Inter-American Commission of the “Women’s International League for Peace and Freedom,” based in Washington D.C.
-In 1939, Velasco began her campaign for Gabriela Mistral, a Chilean poet, to be nominated for the Nobel Prize in Literature.
-In 1945, Mistral became the first Latin American author to win the Nobel Prize, and she confirmed in multiple interviews that getting her nominated for the prize was Adelaida Velasco’s idea.
+Adelaida Velasco Galdós (Guayaquil, 1894 – December 26, 1967) was an Ecuadorian writer, feminist, and humanist.
+She is recognized her dedication to Catholic Christian feminism.
+In 1932, Velasco co-founded the Legion of Popular Education alongside writer Rosa Borja de Icaza.
+This organization aimed to promote education and empower women in Ecuador.
+Additionally, in 1936, she represented Ecuador in the Inter-American Commission of the “Women’s International League for Peace and Freedom” in Washington D.C.
+Starting in 1939, Velasco initiated a campaign to nominate Gabriela Mistral, a renowned Chilean poet, for the Nobel Prize in Literature.
+Her efforts proved successful when Mistral became the first Latin American author to receive the prestigious award in 1945.
+Mistral later acknowledged in various interviews that it was Adelaida Velasco who had originally proposed her nomination for the Nobel Prize.

 Adelaida Velasco’s campaign to get Gabriela Mistral nominated for the Nobel Prize started in 1939 and paid off with Mistral winning the prize in 1945.